The Tuckernuck Insider’s Guide to Washington, DC

 Where to Stay

-The Jefferson (Downtown/Dupont Circle)
+The Jefferson (Downtown)

 The Hay-Adams (Downtown)

 This is quintessential DC.
-A luxury spot right across from the White House, they have a great Sunday brunch and an upscale bar called Off the Record.
+A luxury spot right across from The White House, they have a great Sunday brunch and an upscale bar called Off the Record.

 The Rosewood (Georgetown)